The Best UX Portfolio Website Builders Cover Image

 Codecademy (Free and Paid)

-Codecademy is another online learning platform, but unlike Khan Academy, it focuses entirely on coding.
-You can take courses on Codecademy for free or upgrade to a paid “pro” plan to unlock career paths and code-oriented portfolio-building exercises, among other features.
+Codecademy is another great online learning platform—and it focuses entirely on coding—and you can take courses on Codecademy for free, or you can upgrade to a paid “pro” plan to unlock career paths and code-oriented portfolio-building exercises, among other features.

 Codecademy's landing page, featuring text that reads: